-Setting Description Factory Default Max.
-30 characters This option is useful for differentiating between the roles or none applications of different units.
+Setting g Description I Max.
+30 characters This option is useful for differentiating between the roles or Managed Redundant applications of different units.
 Example: Factory Switch 1.
+Switch

 NOTE The Switch Name field follows the PROFINET I/O naming rule.
 The name can only include any of these characters, a-z/A-Z/0-9/-/., and the name cannot start with port-xyz or port-xyz-abcde where xyzabcde=0...9 or is in the form n.n.n.n where n=0...9